mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 }
 ```

-In which, among all the properties the `Customer` model has, only the `Name` and the `Address` columns are being processed.
+In which, among all the properties of the `Customer` class model has, only the `Name` and the `Address` columns are being processed.

 You can as well do it in literal string like below.

 ```csharp
 var customer = new Customer
 {